 5.7.1 Description

-In addition to watching movies at the cinema, people will also choose to watch a movie on their mobile phones, laptops or TVs when they don’t have time to go to the cinema, e.g. when travelling or at home.
-By watching through these terminals, because the users always keep their head down, they will feel more or less uncomfortable in neck or cervical spine.
-Moreover, the screen is relatively small, if users want to see more realistic screen details, or want to watch an immersive 3D movie, using these terminals is not feasible.
+In addition to watching movies at the cinema, people will also choose to watch a movie on their mobile phones, laptops, or TVs when they don’t have time to go to the cinema, e.g., when travelling or at home.
+However, by watching through these terminals, users will feel more or less uncomfortable in the neck or cervical spine because the users always keep their necks down.
+Moreover, the screen is relatively small; if users want to see more realistic screen details or watch an immersive 3D movie, using these terminals is not feasible.

 Figure 5.7.1-1: AR Enabled Immersive Experience

+Editor’s note: Confusing illustration, also missing source/licensing information.
+It would be relevant to show a “see-through” vision of the screen in the AR glasses (and not floating in the air), ideally with other people sharing the experience around.